My sole purpose is to make your most difficult situation as peaceful and relaxed as possible – for both you and your pet.

 It is impossible to keep a six-foot distance in the home setting and also during such an intimate and sensitive moment, we must try to avoid physical contact.
 Even though we appreciate, and already miss, the healing power of consolation by handshake and hug, we must please ask people from refraining.

-Other steps that (while not perfect) may be helpful whenever possible are:
+Other steps that (while not perfect) are helpful and necessary whenever possible are:

 - Performing the procedure outside or in a garage.
 The vet will not enter the home except under the most extreme circumstances.

-- Everyone needs to properly wear masks and maintain social distancing as much as possible.
+- Everyone attending needs to properly wear masks and maintain social distancing as much as possible.

-- Submitting the authorization form directly the website in advance .
+- Submitting the authorization form electronically directly the website in advance .

 - Providing payment by check (Made payable to “In the Comfort of Home”) or minimizing handing over credit cards by providing numbers verbally and avoiding touching the doctor’s device.